I

 This classic war poem, regarding the spirituality of

 self-sacrifice, stirs many emotions.
+It was written as a

-Ireland for Independence, which had been forestalled politically
+for Independence, which had been forestalled politically

 by the outbreak of WW1 and was further complicated by the